Urban and Community Forestry Program (10.675)

 Applicant Eligibility

-State Forestry or equivalent State agencies, interested members of the public and private non-profit organizations.
-All States, as well as the District of Columbia, Puerto Rico, the United States Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa, and Guam and other territories and possessions of the United States are eligible.
+State Foresters or equivalent State agencies, Tribal nations, interested members of the public, private non-profit organizations and others.
+All States, as well as the District of Columbia, Puerto Rico, the United States Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa and Guam, and other territories and possessions of the United States are eligible.

 Beneficiary Eligibility

-State Forestry or equivalent State agencies, local governments, tribes, and non-profit organizations, and other State, local and private agencies acting through State Foresters, equivalent State officials or other official representatives as agreed by the State Forester, equivalent State agency, and the Secretary.
+State Foresters or equivalent State agencies, local governments, tribes, and non-profit organizations, and other State, local and private agencies acting through State Foresters, equivalent State agencies or other official representatives as agreed by the State Forester, equivalent State agency, and the Secretary.
+(082a) Projects are to be national or multi-state in scope and benefit the nation as a whole or a multi-state region.
+Results are to benefit, but not limited to, State Foresters or equivalent State agencies, local governments, Tribal Nations, applicable non-profit organizations, and other State, local, and applicable private agencies.

 Credentials/Documentation